wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

 ---

-## Parameters In The Configuration File ##
+## Modules In The Configuration File ##

-The essential node parameters are wrapped within the `Waves` configuration section.
+All the node modules are wrapped within the `Waves` configuration section.
 There we can define what modules we would like to configure.
-In the [sample configuration file](https://github.com/wavesplatform/Waves/blob/version-1.4.x/node/waves-sample.conf), we have 4 modules included (wallet, blockchain, rest-api, network):
+In the [sample configuration file](https://github.com/wavesplatform/Waves/blob/version-1.4.x/node/waves-sample.conf), we have 4 of them included (wallet, blockchain, rest-api, network):

 ```
 waves {